AndreJohnOlivo/Isang-Diwa-Page/README.md

 Repository for Isang Diwa Website / Portal.

-During the last meeting BSCS ID Team was asked to create a Website / Portal that will contain the Contents of Isang Diwa - College Newspaper of Unida Christian Colleges.
+During the last meeting BSCS ID Team was tasked to create a Website / Portal that will contain the Contents of Isang Diwa - College Newspaper of Unida Christian Colleges.
 If any modifications in the modules, please advise/contact the Developers right away.

 Developers: